 The College requires the highest standards of citizenship and moral character in accordance with New Testament Christianity.
-It is assumed that when students apply for admission to the College they are Christians and fully aware of the conduct that is befitting Christians.
-It is expected that students will conduct themselves as Christians at all times and under all circumstances.
+Students who apply for admission to the College should be Christians who are fully aware of the conduct that is befitting Christians.
+Students are expected to conduct themselves as Christians at all times and under all circumstances.
 The standards expected of Christians are described in the Student Handbook.

-Great Lakes Christian College reserves the right to deny an application for admission or readmission if there is reason to believe a student will not adjust to the expected standard of conduct.
+Great Lakes Christian College reserves the right to deny an application for admission or re-admission if there is reason to believe a student will not adjust to the expected standard of conduct.
 The College further reserves the right to take appropriate disciplinary action in the case of any student who does not adjust to these expectations.

-Actions for which students may face disciplinary action by the Dean of Student Affairs or the Discipline Committee, as stipulated in the Student Handbook, include pre-marital or extramarital sex, homosexual activity, the use of drugs or tobacco, gambling, and unlawful possession, use, or distribution of drugs, alcohol, or any controlled substance.
-Great Lakes Christian College maintains a Cafeteria for College family and friends.
-Three meals per day are served Monday through Friday; one meal on Saturday and one on Sunday.
-The cost of meals is included in the Room and Board fee.
-Offcampus guests in the Cafeteria pay for meals individually.
+Actions for which students may face disciplinary action by the Dean of Student Affairs or the Discipline Committee, as stipulated in the Student Handbook, include pre-marital or extra-marital sex, homosexual activity, the use of drugs or tobacco, gambling, and unlawful possession, use, or distribution of drugs, alcohol, or any controlled substance.